Search the site:

 To address your customers successfully, you need to understand which stage of the lifecycle journey they’re currently at.
 By doing so, you’ll be able to provide meaningful and personalized communication and create more precisely targeted campaigns.

 The customer lifecycle is a non-linear process, even though it’s often presented graphically as a progression of stages.
-Customers might skip phases which is why it’s important that you track and analyze brand interactions.
+Customers might skip phases which is why you must track and analyze brand interactions.
 With the help of CLM, you can improve the overall client experience.

 If you combine customer lifecycle management with a customer relationship management (CRM) system, you can significantly enhance the effectiveness of every lifecycle stage.